Bite-Buddy/bite-buddy-front-end/README.md

 ### Installing

-You will be able to install the app on to your android device via the google play store.
+If you want to use the application you will be able to install it on your android device via the google play store.

 ### Executing program